 WSP currently certifies 97 laboratories, including 43 Maryland labs and 54 out-of-state labs certified through reciprocity arrangements.
 These labs analyze compliance samples for public drinking water systems in Maryland.
-The certification of in-state laboratories includes an annual document review and a triennial on-site inspection.
+The certification of all laboratories includes an annual document review.
+A triennial on-site inspection is required for In-state laboratories.
 Each Maryland laboratory is evaluated by the appropriate personnel for the specialized area of analysis (i.e., microbiology, inorganic chemistry, or organic chemistry).
-WSP does not perform on-site evaluations for out-of-state laboratories, so in the following table, the inspection completion rate is based on the universe of 43 active Maryland laboratory sites.
+WSP does not perform on-site evaluations for out-of-state laboratories.
+Therefore, the inspection completion rate in the following table is based on the universe of 43 active Maryland laboratory sites.